 - We hold Regular branch meetings with Guest Speakers on relevant topics

 - We recognise that siblings play an important part in the growth and development of our DS members.
 Equally we strive to support siblings as and when required.
 We therefore encourage siblings take part in as many of our activities as possible.
-These include music therapy, family days out, and the Christmas party.
+These include activities, family days out, and the Christmas party.

-DSI Waterford Branch – Awareness Raising
+C. DSI Waterford Branch – Awareness Raising